 - Swelling of your face, lips, tongue, or throat

 - Fever, chills, or shaking

 - Not urinating as often as usual

 - Pain or tenderness at injection site

-Based on the manufacturer, you may hear this drug called a different name than RhoGAM (brand name of Johnson & Johnson), including:
+Depending on the manufacturer, you may hear this drug called by a different name than RhoGAM (the brand name given to it by Johnson & Johnson), including:

 - MICRhoGAM (Johnson & Johnson)

 - Rho (D)

 - WinRho SDF (Cangene)